Regional Sustainable Technologies

 Students will receive 6 hours of academic credit in two 3-hour sections of ENGR 3970: Spain Study Abroad.
 Both sections will address Regional Sustainable Technologies and Practices in Northern Spain with one section focusing on Energy and one on Water/Infrastructure.
 The course can be applied for one 3-hour elective in the Sustainability Minor at Auburn University.

-There are two housing options: Shared Apartments and Family Stay
+There are three housing options: Shared Apartments, Student Residences, and Family Stay.

 Shared apartments are generally occupied by Spanish people who offer an available room to foreign students.
 The offer consists of single room self-catering.
 This means that the student has access to the kitchen but must buy and prepare his/her own food.